Sinowa-Programming/Godot-Sweepline-Volornoi/README.md

 ```

 ## Known Bugs
+* The volornoi node will misfunction if a root node.
 * Godot may crash if you try to turn a large amount of volornoi cells into polygon nodes. ~2000 cells
 ## License